 Freelance legal work may also not be a viable option for inexperienced attorneys fresh out of law school for a variety of reasons.
 Most law school graduates are saddled with a substantial amount of debt and look to high-paying jobs at top law firms as the fastest way to pay off their debt.
 Additionally, most freelance attorneys learn the ropes by working in an established practice for a period of time, gaining valuable training and experience that can gain them expert, specialist knowledge in specific practice areas.
 In addition to offering guidance to newly minted attorneys, law firms also provide access to valuable legal resources (e.g., Bloomberg Law, LexisNexis, etc.) that can otherwise be cost-prohibitive for solo legal professionals.

-How to prepare for a career as a legal freelancer
+How to prepare for a career as a freelance attorney

 - Become a specialist in your craft.
 Remote law jobs require a combination of client awareness, responsiveness, and relevant experience.
 Big Law experience can be very useful for landing high-quality clients, and experience in specific contract types (e.g., NDAs, joinders, etc.) is vital.
 In many cases, successful freelancers specialize in routine legal work that can be easily outsourced to remote talent.